skyywaffle/MJUADS_Autosplitter_Utility/README.md

 - Download [LiveSplit.DeSmuME.dll](https://raw.githubusercontent.com/ShootMe/LiveSplit.DeSmuME/master/Components/LiveSplit.DeSmuME.dll) and place it in the LiveSplit/Components directory.
 In the future I may add an auto-downloader for it.
 - Download MJUADS_Autosplitter_Utility.exe from the [Releases](https://github.com/skyywaffle/MJUADS_Autosplitter_Utility/releases) tab
 - Launch MJUADS_Autosplitter_Utility.exe and follow instructions.

+## Contributing
+This software is made using wxWidgets 3.2.6.
+If you have any suggestions or want to notify me of bugs/problems, you can contact me on Discord (@skyywaffle).